enzeyi/enzeyi/README.md

 </div>

-Here's a shallow outline of who I am, You can always reach out for deeper talks via email (emmanuelsiemaenzeyi@gmail.com)
+Here's a shallow outline of who I am, You can always reach out for deeper talks via the listed channels above.

 •Actively a Beta Microsoft Learn Student Ambassador(MLSA)